Infoblox-PS/ibx-sdk/src_docs/user_guide/delete.md

 response = wapi.delete(_ref)
 ```

-Our `response` above is a Requests response object, and it will contain a number of properties and methods.
+Our `response` above is an `httpx Response` object, and it will contain a number of properties
+and methods.

 The ones used most often in working with WAPI data are: